nasa/fprime/README.md

 * F´ tooling (fprime-util and fprime-gds) should be installed using `pip install fprime-tools fprime-gds`
 * `Os::File::open` with the mode CREATE will now properly respect O_EXCL and error if the file exists.
 Pass in `false` as the final argument to override.
 * Revise uses of `Fw::Buffer` to correct usage of member functions using camel case.
 E.g. `Fw::Buffer::getsize` is now `Fw::Buffer::getSize`
 * The ground interface chain has been refactored.
 Projects may switch to using `Svc::Framer`, `Svc::Deframer`, and any implementor of `Drv::ByteStreamDriverModel` to supply the data.
 See: TBD.
-To continue using the old intefrace with the GDS run `fprime-gds --comm-checksum-type fixed`.
+To continue using the old interface with the GDS run `fprime-gds --comm-checksum-type fixed`.
 * `Svc::FileDownlink` may now be configured to turn off certain errors
 * `Svc::BufferManager` has been reworked to remove errors.
 When instantiating it please supply a memory allocator. `Ref` has an example of this.
 * A project must now enable F´ framework UTs using `fprime-util generate --ut -DFPRIME_ENABLE_FRAMEWORK_UTS=ON`.
 Project defined UTs are unaffected.